The 5 Best Laptops For DotA 2 in 2022 (Competitive Gaming & High Framerates)

 5 hours

-65 fps on average while in Combat against 4 players or so.
-This is on the highest preset settings
+65 fps on average while in Group Combat at the highest preset settings

 Alternatives: